NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Configuring Remote Backup Servers ###

-In the <code>.remote<code> section of the configuration file, you can configure as many as remote backup servers that you wish.
-If you plan to keep backup files locally, this section provides two possible ways to that which we'll discuss later.
-Note that you also have to setup password-less SSH login regardless of choosing a remote server or the current host as a backup server.
+In the <code>.remote</code> section of the configuration file, you can configure as many as remote backup servers that you wish.
+If you plan to keep backup files locally, this section provides two possible ways to do that which we'll discuss later.
+Note that you also have to setup [password-less SSH login](#PasswordlessSshLogin) regardless of choosing a remote server or the current host as a backup server.

-{% codeblock config.json lang:js %}
+{% codeblock config.json lang:json %}
 {
     "remote" :
     {